Living & Studying in Melbourne, Victoria

 Melbourne is the capital of the state of Victoria with a population of 4.3 million.
 It is one of Australia’s main aviation gateways with daily flights to major cities throughout Asia, the United States and Europe.
-For the international visitor, Victoria is a delight to explore.
-It is the home of heritage-listed forests, some of Australia's top ski fields, spectacular coastal regions, quiet country getaways.
+For the international visitor, Victoria is compact in size and a delight to explore.
+It is the home of heritage-listed forests, some of Australia's top ski fields, spectacular coastal regions and quiet country getaways.
 Most of these attractions are no more than 1-2 hours driving from Melbourne.

-Banking hours are generally 9.30am to 4pm, Monday to Thursday, and 9.30am to 5pm Friday.
-Some banks offer extended hours and some are open on Saturday mornings, especially in the Central Business District and tourist precincts.
-Travellers' cheques are widely accepted, as are major credit cards VISA, Mastercard and (to a lesser extent) AMEX and Diners Card.
+Banking hours are generally 9.30am to 5 pm, Monday to Friday.
+Some banks are open on Saturday mornings, especially in the Central Business District and tourist precincts.
+Travellers' cheques are widely accepted, as are major credit cards: VISA, Mastercard and (to a lesser extent) AMEX and Diners Card.
 Many retailers charge a small fee on credit card transactions.
 Most banks will change foreign currency to Australian dollars.

-The Department of Immigration and Citizenship requires holders of a student visa to purchase and maintain OSHC for the entire length of their student visa.
+The Department of Immigration and Border Protection requires holders of a student visa to purchase and maintain OSHC for the entire length of their student visa.
 OSHC usually pays 85 percent of the fee for each consultation with a medical practitioner (including specialists), or X-rays and pathology services.

-In general in Australia the cost of living is relatively reasonable depending on the accommodation you require and the lifestyle you may be accustomed to.
+In general in Australia the cost of living is comparatively reasonable depending on the accommodation you require and the lifestyle you may be accustomed to or choose to lead.
 As a student you will need at least AUD$25,000 to cover basic expenses in each year of study.
 You should also have a minimum of AUD$2,500 in addition to the monthly average to cover establishment expenses such as rental bond payment and basic furniture items.
 Recreation and entertainment are matters of personal taste: the amount spent depends on your interests, budget and where you live.
 These figures do not include the costs of large non-essential items such as household equipment or a car.

 Under current visa regulations, students residing temporarily in Australia under a student visa are permitted to work up to 40 hours per fortnight.
-For information please visit: Australian Government Department of Immigration and Citizenship website .
+For information please visit: Australian Government Department of Immigration and Border Protection website .